 Postojna-Hruševje-Slap Pri Vipavi-Štanjel-Štorje-Triëst

-This hiking holiday offers the best combination in Western Slovenia: an excellent cuisine with delicious local wines combined with a beautiful nature, impressive views and especially a lot of culture.
-The tour starts in Postojna, known for its beautiful caves, a network of 21 km of caves and galleries.
+The sun trail walking holiday offers the best combination in Western Slovenia: an excellent cuisine with delicious local wines combined with beautiful nature, impressive views, and especially a lot of cultures.
+The tour starts in POSTOJNA, known for its beautiful caves, a network of 21 km of caves and galleries.
 These caves are especially famous and very special because of the many stalactites and stalagmites and the spaciousness of the caves.
 You pass small villages like the rustic hamlet of Slap Pri Vipavi, a small village with the typical old stone houses.
 It is positioned on the Vipava wine route, one of the most popular in Slovenia.
 Delicious is the local ham (prŝut).
-Stanjel, a picturesque small village is the next stop of your walk.
+Stanjel, a picturesque small village is the next step of your walk.
 The castle of Stanjel was built in the Middle Ages when it made part of the County of Gorizia.
 Now it has a renaissance aspect.
 Don’t forget the taste the honey of the local beehives.